-Our correspondent Sarah caught up with Walker Hayes for a great interview!
+Sarah McGriff caught up with Walker Hayes.
+Take the time to read this great interview!

 Sarah: First of all, I’m loving the new EP.
 It’s been really great to hear some work from you after a few years of silence.
-What artists did you pull influence from for 8Tracks?
+What artists you pulled influence from for 8Tracks?

 S: Speaking of Shane, did you guys collaborate on any of the songwriting?